All dates have now been confirmed. Please see our latest diary dates.Please note:

 The pupils continue to use TT Rockstars to practise their times tables and have a Friday Maths quiz where they try to increase their personal best score and win dojos.
 TT should be used to practise at home a couple of times a week.
 You can find a link to this at the bottom of the page.
 Paper copies of the TT recording sheets are available for the class teacher should you have any trouble accessing the online game.

-PE will be on Tuesdays and Wednesdays.
+PE will be on Mondays and Fridays

 Please ensure your child comes to school in P.E kit and that they have appropriate clothing for the colder weather.
 We ask that children wear non branded clothing in plain dark colours.